Are you wondering where to stay in Ghent?

 Let’s get real.
 It would be impossible for me, as one traveller, to try out all of these recommended places to stay in Ghent.

 I have based these recommendations on first-hand knowledge of these neighbourhoods, and by researching reviews across more than one platform.
-In choosing these places to stay in Ghent, I have taken the same care as if I was shortlisting accommodation for myself.
+In choosing these places to stay in Ghent, I have taken the same care as if I were shortlisting accommodation for myself.

 I’ve done much of the heavy lifting for you.